-For example, here at Odd Noodle we help you with building an online business which covers a lot of different things:
+For example, here at Odd Noodle, we help you build an online business that covers a lot of different things:

 But could you imagine what would happen if we started writing one blog post for each of these topics?
 It would take forever for people to view us as an authority in anything!

 So what we did is first focus on blogging.
 We created an extensive library of blogging resources so that people could see that we are authorities on the topic.
 Then we moved on to another topic and fleshed it out before moving to another.

 Don’t ever feel like choosing an audience means that you are limiting yourself.
 In fact, you’re giving yourself a better chance of succeeding as you get to fill in the content holes that the bigger competition misses.

 Because we started with an emphasis on blogging we could look at the content that nobody else wanted to write because they didn’t think it was worth the low amount of traffic.